 Main Content

-We also provide technical assistance to nonprofits —including schools, clinics, churches, and community groups—so you can bring wellness education directly to your community.
+We offer free, research-based programs to help New Jersey residents live healthier lives.
+We also provide technical assistance to nonprofits —including schools, clinics, churches, and community groups—so you can bring wellness education directly to your community!

 With an office right here in Hudson County, FCHS is ready to support your organization in promoting nutrition, physical activity, and chronic disease prevention.
+Let’s build a healthier Hudson County—together!

-FCHS Outreach Focuses On
+Outreach Focuses On:

 - Nutrition, Physical Activity and Health